SyedZaheen/FireBusters-UnmannedIntelligence_SCDFXIBM/README.md

 In fire emergency situations that demand urgent action, any delay can mean loss of life and property.
 The restrictions brought about by COVID-19 onto physically deployed firefighters such as social distancing and even mask-wearing can cause inefficiencies which may hinder their response.
 In urgent situations firefighters may be forced to forsake some of these measures, which may exacerbate the spread of the virus.

 Our idea is to reduce the need for physically deployed manpower to fire emergency situations by repurposing the SCDF Unmanned Firefighting Machine (UFM) to be deployed to fight the fire instead of humans.
-Through integration with AI and IoT technology and a synergestic combination with from the SCDF Unmanned Aerial Vehicle (UAV), the UFM can be repurposed to be fully autonomous (with a human master) in fighting the fire without human control.
+Through integration with AI and IoT technology and a synergestic combination with geospatial data gathered from the SCDF Unmanned Aerial Vehicle (UAV) (which is a drone that is employed by SCDF to get a bird's eye view of the incident), the UFM can be repurposed to be fully autonomous (with a human master) in fighting the fire without human control.

+#### How it will work in a real fire - step by step

+1. When there is a fire call, HQ will deploy the modified UFM to the location.
+2. Once deployed, ground crew will connect the water supply to the UFM, and hand over control to the remote controller.
+3. The remote controller may choose to take manual control, or let the AI fight the fire by itself with minimal intervention
+4. If there is a UAV deployed to the location, the UAV will send geospatial data to the UFM which can use it to map out its surroundings so that it can firefight optimally

 ## Our Pitch Video